 The data to which the South African anchovy and sardine assessments are tuned are not raw data.
 Some of the data have already been subjected to a number of analyses and refinements.
 These associated calculations are often done "behind the scenes" and their details are seldom recorded.
 This lack of record can result in a discontinuity in the method used to calculate data for subsequent assessments, particularly if assumptions made in the calculations are not documented and/or a new person becomes responsible for developing the data to be used for input to the assessment.
-This document serves to record the generation from the raw data of the data used in the anchovy and sardine assessments carried out in 2010 and 2011.
+This document serves to record the generation from the raw data of the data used in the anchovy and sardine assessments carried out in 2012.
+It is an update of de Moor et al. 2011 to include data from November 2010 to October 2011 and new proportions and weights-at-age for anchovy.
 All files referred to below are available from the first author.